Funding

 Application procedure

 Applicants should submit the online application for a GSI/GSSA position during the application period in the semester before they are appointed.
 Applications are collected via this portal.
-The application should indicate the following information:
+The online application will ask applicants to submit the following information:

-• A one-page statement describing the applicant’s experience and/or reason for GSI-ing a particular course; and
+• A one-page statement (max) describing the applicant’s experience and/or reason for GSI-ing a particular course (enter on the comments box next to the course number once a course has been selected)

-Any questions related to the GSI/GSSA application process should be directed to the AERO Student Services Manager at frruth@umich.edu.
+Any questions related to the GSI/GSSA application process should be directed to the AERO Front Desk at [email protected].

 Application deadlines for the fall and winter semester are: